-These three strategic components are prioritized in any investment and capital allocation decisions made by the Company, including any decision to return capital to shareholders.
+These three strategic components are prioritized in any investment and capital allocation decisions made by the Company, including any decision to return capital to shareholders through the payment of dividends or through share buybacks.

 Growth:

 The Company uses various means of achieving its revenue growth objectives while reducing risk in the marketplace.
 The Company adopts an accelerating investment approach in promoting its products in the marketplace by balancing its investment behind brands with brand revenue and growth and by segmenting the market into immediate and long-term growth opportunities.
 It pursues possible reimbursement avenues for its products in both the private and public sectors.
 The Company employs a salesforce of qualified sales professionals across Canada with experience in pharmaceutical detailing to healthcare practitioners and hospitals.
 The Company supports its salesforce by using various marketing techniques throughout the product life cycle, as it deems appropriate, including healthcare practitioner detailing, direct to patient information through various media, product differentiation materials, and expansion of patient and healthcare practitioner support services to increase awareness of product efficacy and safety.